ajansel/vibes-upgraded/README.md

 final deadline.

 ## Technologies
-Vibes is built using Ruby on Rails 5.0 as its backend and ProgresSQL for database management. jQuery AJAX requests were used to communicate with the backend and all responses render JSON back to the front-end that uses [React](https://reactjs.org/), a JavaScript library for building user interfaces developed by Facebook.
+Vibes is built using Ruby on Rails 5.0 as its backend and PostgreSQL for database management. jQuery AJAX requests were used to communicate with the backend and all responses render JSON back to the front-end that uses [React](https://reactjs.org/), a JavaScript library for building user interfaces developed by Facebook.